Pugwash, Nova Scotia: History

 The Crowley Memorial was erected in 1870 at Pugwash by the Legislature of Nova Scotia in honour of Mary E. Crowley, who died October 1869, aged 12 years after rescuing her younger brother and sister from a house fire.
 This is believed to be the first public monument erected to a female in Canada.

 In 1898 a fire destroyed the entire town leaving 1,200 people homeless, with The New York Times reporting 200 dwellings, 5 churches, 20 stores, 3 hotels, and several mills" were destroyed, and that the "town was little insured."

-Pugwash is famous for being the site of an international conference of scholars organized by Bertrand Russell in 1957, and hosted by Pugwash's native son, steel magnate Cyrus Eaton (1883–1979), at the lodge on property owned by the Pugwash Park Commission located at the north end of Water Street in the village.
+Pugwash is famous for being the site of an international conference of scholars organized by Bertrand Russell in 1957, and hosted by Pugwash's native son, steel magnate Cyrus Eaton (1883–1979), at the Thinkers' Lodge on property owned by the Pugwash Park Commission located at the north end of Water Street in the village.
 This conference brought high-level scientists from both sides of the Cold War divide to state their opposition to nuclear weapons.
 This meeting was a follow-up to an earlier statement of notables whose signatories had included Albert Einstein and Linus Pauling, the Russell–Einstein Manifesto.
 The name Pugwash Conferences on Science and World Affairs has since been used to refer to the group.

 A myth about the village is that the children's cartoon character Captain Pugwash was named after the international organization that takes its name from the town, but the character, a pirate, in fact first appeared in 1950, several years before the planning of the first Pugwash conference took place.